 Scott is known for building his brand (and now Moschino, too) on imitation in some form or another.
 It was The Simpsons’s and Lisa Frank imagery for Fall 2012.
 Shrek for Spring/Summer 2015.
 And who could forget his ode to fast food and SpongeBob for Moschino?
-The latter collection utilized clear references to a number of brands’ trademarks (think: McDonald’s, Hershey’s, even Chanel) – albeit with a bit of a Moschino twist.
+The latter collection utilized clear references to a number of brands’ trademarks (think: McDonald’s, Hershey’s, Windex, even Chanel) – albeit with a bit of a Moschino twist.
 The Italian design house has been ruffling feathers since its Franco Moschino days.

 So, how is Scott, who is being slapped with lawsuits alleging that he copied, supposed to fare in such an industry?
 Well, if we look around, he seems to be doing just fine.
 He has a gaggle of die-hard celebrity fans that includes Miley Cyrus, Katy Perry, Rihanna, A$AP Rocky, and more.
 He was invited by MTV to recreate its Video Music Award statues.
 And don't forget the recently released film that not only chronicles but also celebrates his rise to fame as a fashion designer.

 But at the end of the day, no one really likes being copied.
 This is the exact reason why so many US-based designers rallied with the Council of Fashion Designers of America for a number of years to push for copyright protection for their designs.
 You may recall that Lazaro Hernandez, half of the Proenza Schouler design duo, testified before Congress on behalf of one iteration of the proposed fashion copyright legislation some time ago.

 CFDA President Diane Von Furstenberg, who rose to fame in the 1970’s thanks to her iconic wrap dress design, was also a vocal supporter of the bill.
-The bill made sense in theory (if we ignore its many significant flaws) because fashion is an industry that is based on creativity, originality and innovation (or at least it is proclaims to be), and we want to protect the original creations OF the designers.
+The bill made sense in theory (if we ignore its many significant flaws) because fashion is an industry that is based on creativity, originality and innovation (or at least it is proclaims to be), and we want to protect the original creations of the designers.
 It is also the reason the CFDA champions original design with its “Can’t Fake Fashion” initiative.
 (It is worth noting that Scott is not a member of the NYC-based trade organization, which boasts a roster of the US’s most esteemed designers).